iintothewind/curl-bash-wrapper/README.md

 # curl-bash-wrapper

-`curl-bash-wrapper` is a bash script contains some useful functions that wrap curl command to create restful requests in an easy way.
+`curl-bash-wrapper` is a set of useful shell functions that wrap curl command to create restful requests in an easy way.

 ## prerequisites